KostasKoutrou/kostaskoutrou.github.io/_posts/2026-01-17-performance-troubleshooting-mde.md

 - MpWppCoreTracing
 - MpWppTracing

 These files are very useful when investigating what Defender and its different detection mechanisms did.
-When it comes to performance troubleshooting, the MPLog file contains a few useful logs, among others, which can assist in detecting processes which experienced high scanning activity, potentially impacting their performance.
+When it comes to performance troubleshooting, the `MPLog` file contains a few useful logs, among others, which can assist in detecting processes which experienced high scanning activity, potentially impacting their performance.
 Credits to the related [article](https://www.crowdstrike.com/en-us/blog/how-to-use-microsoft-protection-logging-for-forensic-investigations/) by CrowdStrike explaining these logs.
+Remember that there is always the option of getting these files via Live Response and the `getfile` command.

 These logs have the following format: